Meet Your Columbia College Student Council!

 Elected by the student body, for the student body

-'Siddharth Singh is the Freshman Class President.
+Siddharth Singh is the President of 2020 Class Council.
 He hopes that he can deliver on each platform that he and his team stood for during the elections- subway discounts, student apparel and water fountains.
 On campus, he's part of Sigma Phi Epsilon and his favourite dining hall is Ferris because of their omelette station.
-In his spare time he loves playing field hockey for NYCFHC and exploring the city.'
+In his spare time he loves playing field hockey for NYCFHC and exploring the city.

-Josh Schenk is a sophomore studying political science.
+Josh Schenk is a junior studying political science.
 He was elected to the University Senate in the spring of 2016 after serving as the Class of 2019 president.
 As president, Josh secured air conditioning installation in undergraduate housing, partnered with over 20 NYC restaurants to create a discount program for Columbia students, and launched a peer mentorship program for first-year students.
 Josh is originally from Los Angeles, where he served as an elected member of his school district’s board of education during his senior year of high school.

 Jay Rappaport is a University Senator from Columbia College.
 In the Senate, Jay serves on the Rules Committee and Housing Policy Committee.
 Beyond student government on campus, Jay currently serves as the Democratic Access Center Director of the Roosevelt Institute at Columbia University, Co-Chair of Columbia University Bike Share, and a Columbia Outdoor Orientation Program (COÖP) leader.
 As he has said elsewhere, in his free time, Jay likes books, burritos, and baseball; he is a fan of the Yankees and John Steinbeck.

-Emily Lavine is a Representative for the class of 2018.
+Emily Lavine is Senior Class Vice President.
 Outside of CCSC, she is also a Columbia College Student Ambassador, a Peace by Peace Classroom Volunteer, and an active member of Columbia/Barnard Hillel.
 In her free time, Emily loves tasting all the best brunch spots in NYC.

-"Adam Resheff is the Sophomore Class Vice President.
+Adam Resheff is the VP Finance of CCSC Executive Board.
 He is a Resident Advisor in Furnald, tutors through One-to-One tutoring and is a member of the Undergraduate Recruitment Committee.
 The best decision he's made during college (besides running for CCSC) was doing an impromptu beatbox tryout for an a cappella group on a dare during NSOP, in which he sang "Happy Birthday" as his audition song.
-To this day, he has no idea how he got a callback."
+To this day, he has no idea how he got a callback.